Cottage Cheese Queso Dip (High Protein)

 Ingredients

 You only need four simple ingredients to make this high protein, cottage cheese queso recipe!
+Scroll down to the recipe card for full ingredient amounts and instructions.

 How to Make Cottage Cheese Queso